Indicio-tech/author-endorser-wizards/README.md

 ---

 ## Docker Setup Instructions <a id="docker"></a>
+Once you have cloned the repo, do the following:

 ### Running the Author Wizard <a id="author"></a>
 1. `docker build -t author-wizard -f author-docker-file .` (The dot is important as it signifies the current directory.)